textpattern/textpattern.github.io/administration/articles-panel.md

 After entering your search criteria you start searching by clicking the search button.
 As a result you will be given a new list of articles which meet the criteria.

 As a default the search will find matches for all criteria.
-But you can do more refined searches by selecting another area to search in.
-The drop-down-list toggle button provides the following search criteria:
+But you can do more refined searches by selecting another area to search in via the drop-down-list toggle button.

-* Search all (default)
-* ID
-* Title, body and excerpt
-* Section
-* Keywords
-* Categories
-* Status
-* Author
-* Article image
-* Posted
-* Modified

 **Examples:** You can search (or list) an article by its ID number or date posted.
 You can list all articles of an author, you even don't need the full author ID.
 Choose 'Author' and typing "adm" possibly is enough for the admin (provided no other author has "adm" in his ID).
 You can list all 'Drafts' (choose 'Status' and type "dr").